Vilnius Guggenheim Hermitage Museum: Designs

-The director of the Hermitage Museum Mikhail Piotrovsky, the director of the Solomon R. Guggenheim Foundation Thomas Krens, the director of Frankfurt's Museum of Architecture Peter Schmal, and the vice-chairman of the Lithuanian Architects Union, Gintaras Čaikauskas, were members of the jury that evaluated the designs.
-Lithuanian Prime Minister Gediminas Kirkilas and former Vilnius Mayor Juozas Imbrasas also participated in the decision-making process.
+The director of the Hermitage Museum Mikhail Piotrovsky, the director of the Solomon R. Guggenheim Foundation, Thomas Krens, the director of Frankfurt's Museum of Architecture, Peter Schmal, and the vice-chairman of the Lithuanian Architects Union, Gintaras Čaikauskas, were members of the jury that evaluated the designs.
+Lithuanian PM Gediminas Kirkilas and former Vilnius Mayor Juozas Imbrasas also participated in the decision-making process.

-Termination of Proposal Study Due to Scandal
+Controversy and termination of initiative

+The museum was initially scheduled to open in 2011.
+Later, it was announced that the museum was scheduled to open in 2013.
+However, the project was postponed due to alleged illegal channelling of funds to the Jonas Mekas Visual Arts Center and had been under investigation since 2010.
+The museum project, as of March 2012, was reported as having regained support, including that of Vilnius mayor Artūras Zuokas, even though the embezzlement inquiry was still ongoing.

 The Vilnius Guggenheim Initiative was ended after allegations of corruption involving the Jonas Mekas Visual Arts Center, discovered after an audit by the National Audit Office of Lithuania.
-Finland then received the opportunity to develop the museum in Helsinki with no further chances to develop the museum in Vilnius.
+Finland then received the opportunity to develop the museum in the Guggenheim Helsinki Plan, with no further chances to develop the museum in Vilnius.